Below is our council of Board Directors, Advisors, Staff, wolf kin + partners in the field.

 I am excited and honored to spend time in my retirement working with Únashay.
 Before I was 30, I lost a daughter and a husband, and have since lost one of my parents and many others who were dear to me.
 I have experienced the grief of divorce and betrayal, and the grief of living in a world that is imploding in so many ways.
 There is so little support for those who are grieving. Únashay is a beacon in the desert, and will provide support to so many as they embark on their own journey through the complex landscape of grief.”

 Marah Moore is former Director and Founder of i2i Institute, having worked with complex social change initiatives, providing integrated research, evaluation, planning, and capacity building services.
-She holds a Master’s degree in Community and Regional Planning (MCRP), and has worked in the field of evaluation and planning for over 20 years.
-She founded i2i Institute in 1994, and has since led more than 50 evaluation studies and provided numerous workshops and trainings.
+She holds a Master’s degree in Community and Regional Planning (MCRP), and has worked in the field of evaluation and planning for over 30 years.

 Throughout her career, Marah worked with direct service efforts to design programs that met the emergent needs of communities, state-wide and national initiatives (e.g., child welfare, positive youth development, early childhood) to develop integrated and responsive systems; as well as international initiatives (e.g. early intervention in the Russian Far East, Agricultural Research in Africa, Indigenous land rights in Southeast Asia, and Women's Economic Empowerment in Africa) to support effective and sustainable social change.